bitmark-inc/feral-file-docs/close-ups/#31 Ikebana Meets Gene Splicing_EN.md

 **Did you have any influences in mind as you were working?**

 Oregon is the biggest influence for BLOOMCORE.
 I started making plant-based art soon after moving here in 2012.
-My projects like _Random Seed_ (2012), _Self Portrait with Plants_ (2013), _Render Garden_ (2015), _Accelerationist Ikebana_ (2017),and now this exhibition are all heavily influenced by the lush flora of the Pacific Northwest.
+My projects like _Random Seed_ (2012), _Self Portrait with Plants_ (2013), _Render Garden_ (2015), _Accelerationist Ikebana_ (2017), and now this exhibition are all heavily influenced by the lush flora of the Pacific Northwest.

 Jennifer Steinkamp is the OG (.obj gardener :)) of spinning and floating 3D plants.